Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 Once you've initialized a `ServiceBusClient`, you can interact with the primary resource types within a Service Bus Namespace, of which multiple can exist and on which actual message transmission takes place, the namespace often serving as an application container:

 * [Queue](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview#queues): Allows for Sending and Receiving of messages, ordered first-in-first-out.
 Often used for point-to-point communication.

 * [Topic](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview#topics): As opposed to Queues, Topics are better suited to publish/subscribe scenarios.
 A topic can be sent to, but requires a subscription, of which there can be multiple in parallel, to consume from.

 * [Subscription](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-queues-topics-subscriptions#topics-and-subscriptions): The mechanism to consume from a Topic.
-Each subscription is independent, and receaves a copy of each message sent to the topic.
+Each subscription is independent, and receives a copy of each message sent to the topic.
 Rules and Filters can be used to tailor which messages are received by a specific subscription.

 For more information about these resources, see [What is Azure Service Bus?](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-messaging-overview).